Getting Ready for Your Visit at RCRS

 - If your insurance requires a referral, please contact your Primary Care Provider for the referral

-- New Patients: download a patient registration below
+- New Patients: download and complete a patient intake form

 The amount you pay for covered healthcare services before your insurance plan starts to pay.
 For example if you have a $2000 deductible plan YOU will pay the first $2000 of covered services yourself.
 After your deductible is met, you may need to continue to pay copayment or coinsurances for covered services.